w32blaster/shortana/README.md

 # Shortana
 Just a simple plain URL shortener managed by Telegram bot.

-Using bot you can add, delete your short URLs and get a view statistics.
+## Features
+- very fast and lightweight
+- saves simple visit statistics (visits count, country, city, User-Agent)
+- uses GeoLite2 data created by MaxMind to determine location by IP address
+- you are free to give any URL you prefer
+- self-hosted
+- provided with official ready [Docker container](https://hub.docker.com/repository/docker/w32blaster/shortana)
+- managed by Telegram Bot, that allows you to create a new URL, see statistics and update GeoIP database

+Here are few screenshots:

 To install Shortana to your server, you need: